MustardOS/mustardos.github.io/release/progress/goose.md

 * Added MAC retrieval from interface otherwise from stored MAC
 * Added main menu launch to mux modules
 * Added main menu launch to muX modules
+* Added manual loading to collections and history
 * Added menu short release combo to hotkey reader
 * Added method to hide storage menu item if SD2 is not present
 * Added method to refresh config on save
 * Added method to reload network module before connection
 * Added method to skip last play if frontend module is specified outside of default start
 * Added `min_freq` and `max_freq` for device specific `ondemand` governor
+* Added missing names to the lookup tables
 * Added modified GPU parameters to TUI devices
 * Added muOS settings to backup support
 * Added mute on display timeout power option